bus710/headless/README.md

 # Headless

 To install these:
-- basic packages and environment variables
+1. basic packages and environment variables
-- Go SDK
+2. Go SDK
-- Flutter/Web SDK (not for mobile)
+3. Flutter/Web SDK (not for mobile)
-- nvim (appimage version)
-- vim-plug and some plug-ins
-- dracula theme for nvim
+4. nvim (appimage version), vim-plug, some plug-ins, and dracula theme
-- Docker and Docker composer
+5. Docker and Docker composer
-- ufw and some configuration
+6. ufw and some configuration

 for headless debian/ubuntu servers.